Across the motu, whānau, hapū and iwi Māori are planning, funding and implementing successful housing initiatives.

 Our Māori Housing Network Stories

-Across the motu whānau, hapū and iwi Māori are planning, funding and implementing successful housing initiatives.
-Read more about the gains that are made for whānau, hapū and iwi through the support of the Māori Housing Network.
+Across the motu whānau, hapū, iwi and rōpū are planning, funding and implementing successful housing initiatives.
+Learn more about the gains that are made for whānau through the support of the Māori Housing Network.

 Māori Housing Network Performance

 Projects approved across the motu from October 2015 to 30 June 2018.

 Projects approved during 2015/16, 2016/17 and 2017/18, some of which may not be completed until later financial years.

 The Māori Housing Network Investment Strategy for 2015-18, which sets out the approach of the Network and its medium term priorities is available here.

 Te Puni Kōkiri works with other agencies to ensure that government housing policy contributes to improved housing outcomes for whānau Māori and communities.

 The activities and the work of the Māori Housing Network contribute to the Government’s wider housing programme and to He Whare Āhuru He Oranga Tāngata, the Māori Housing Strategy.

 More information about the Government’s wider housing programme can be found here: https://www.beehive.govt.nz/